TMJ-TMD

 There is not a lot of scientific evidence showing which treatments for TMJ are most effective, and most often, your TMJ pain will go away on its own with little or no treatment.
 The National Institute of Health advises a “less is often best” approach.

-Here a few recommended at-home remedies that may help you find relief:
+Here are a few recommended at-home remedies that may help you find relief:

 • Eat soft foods.